 Selective Federal depository libraries:

-- Redefine “local” for Federal information collections.
+- Redefines “local” for Federal information collections.

 Regional Federal depository libraries: